 To form an LLP in the UK, you’ll need to satisfy the following requirements:

 - A local registered office address in the UK

 - At least 2 designated members (who need to make sure the LLP complies with local regulations)

-You will also need to set up an LLP agreement.
+You’ll also need to set up an LLP agreement.
 This document is kept internally and does not need to be filed with the Companies House.
 However, it is best practice for you to make a written LLP agreement with every partner.
-Generally, it will set out the following matters:
+Generally, it’ll set out the following matters:

 - The duties and responsibilities of the partners